jjkrasnick/jjkrasnick/README.md

 ### Summary:

-I am an aspiring full-stack developer, that has a passion for helping build up the digital world, one step at a time.
+I am an aspiring full-stack developer passionate about helping build up the digital world, one step at a time.

 I am a first-year computer science student, aspiring Software Engineer, Quant Trader, and Data Scientist with one year of experience performing Python, SQL, and R in the software engineering industry at the University of North Carolina State as an Undergraduate Research Assistant in the Computer Engineering Department, and at Pepperdine University as an Undergraduate Research Assistant in the Keck Data Science Department.
 I primarily helped with cleansing and sorting through datasets.
 I aim to help companies become more efficient in providing their products to consumers through data and developed code.
 My projects are built from the ground up, from planning and designing to solving real-life problems with code.

 My passion for being able to constantly learn, thrive, and be challenged in the field of software engineering and business led me to pursue my double bachelor's degree in Computer Science and Mathematics, with a minor in Data Science and Physics, at Pepperdine University, a top 50 nationally ranked school by the US News.

-I am also pursuing my Certificate in Conflict Management and Dispute Resolution at a top 50 Law School in the Caruso School of Law and the #1 Ranked institution for Dispute Resolution in the world at, Straus Center for Dispute Resolution at Pepperdine University.
+I am also pursuing my Certificate in Conflict Management and Dispute Resolution at a top 50 Law School in the Caruso School of Law and the #1 Ranked institution for Dispute Resolution in the world at Straus Center for Dispute Resolution at Pepperdine University.

 ***Technical Skills:***